35up/js-sdk/README.md

 # 35up Javascript SDK

-This library provides with Javascript apis to integrate 35up into your online shop.
+This library provides with Javascript APIs to integrate 35up into your online shop.

-You could include it into you code statically as an npm package
+You could include it into you code statically as a npm package
 ```$xslt
 npm i -S @35up/js-sdk
 ```